plkmo/NLP_Toolkit/README.md

 Given unpunctuated (and perhaps un-capitalized) text, punctuation restoration aims to restore the punctuation of the text for easier readability.
 Applications include punctuating raw transcripts from audio speech data etc.

 ### Format of dataset files
-Currently only supports TED talk transcripts format, whereby punctuated text is annotated by <transcripts> tags.
-Eg. <transcript> <punctuated text> </transcript>.
-The <punctuated text> is then used for training.
+Currently only supports TED talk transcripts format, whereby punctuated text is annotated by "<transcripts>" (ignore the ") tags.
+Eg. "<transcript>" "<punctuated text>" "</transcript>".
+The "<punctuated text>" is preprocessed and then used for training.

 ### Running the model
 Run punctuate.py